nxp-imx/bcu/README.md

 1. go to https://www.ftdichip.com/Drivers/D2XX.htm
 2. click "setup executable" and download the zip file
 3. unzip the file and install the library
-4. **Make sure no application open remote control port.
-Generally is first two uart ports. otherwise you will get fail to open ftdi device.**

-then we can download and build bcu:
+then we can load and build bcu:

 $ git clone https://github.com/NXPmicro/bcu.git

 open Board_Control_Utilities.sln with windows visual studio

 ctr-shift+B to build the solution

 ctr-f5 to run

+You can download prebuild image from https://github.com/NXPmicro/bcu/releases **Make sure no application open remote control port.
+Generally is first two uart ports. otherwise you will get fail to open ftdi device.**

 ____________________________________________________________________
   # to build and run BCU in Linux: